Before we get into growing your email list, it’s important to understand why you should care about email as a channel.

 But, how do you find the right people?
 Email list growth should be organic and requires maintenance.

 Whatever you do...do not purchase your list.
-Instead, start with these strategies to grow your email list.
+Instead, start with these strategies to build your email list.

 Table of contents: